-When you leave a job either to change jobs or retire, you have choices to make regarding your retirement account.
-You may choose to rollover the funds you have worked hard saving into a Rollover IRA.
-A Rollover IRA is an IRA that is used to hold assets that have been distributed from an employer's retirement plan, such as a 401(k) or Profit Sharing Plan.
-By rolling over your retirement account from your employer, you should consider all of your options to determine what is best for you.
+When you leave an employer for a new job or to retire, you have choices to make regarding your retirement account.
+You may choose to rollover the funds you have accumulated into a rollover IRA.
+A rollover IRA is used to hold assets that have been distributed from an employer’s retirement plan such as a 401(k) or Profit Sharing Plan.
+Before rolling over your retirement account from your employer, you should consider all of your options to determine what is best for you.
 Consider the items addressed in The IRA Rollover: 10 Tips to Making a Sound Decision provided by the Financial Industry Regulatory Authority (FINRA).

 There is no limit on the amount of money you can rollover.
-This type of an IRA can be kept segregated from your Traditional IRA contributions to allow you to possibly roll it back into another employer plan.
-If you are near the end of your working career, rollover contributions can be co-mingled with Traditional IRA contributions.*
+This type of an IRA can be kept segregated from your Traditional IRA contributions to allow you to possibly roll it back into a new employer's plan.*

 - Ensures the tax-deferred status of your retirement plan(s)